NF7039 - Nutrition, Food Science and Catering (2022/23)

-This module will provide students with a critical understanding of food safety legislation and practice and the effects of food production, preparation and processing on the nutrient content of food.
-Students will also gain an in depth understanding of catering management and the use of nutritional standards in the public sector alongside other key aspects of food systems management.
-In addition to this students will gain key professional skills including how to develop professional portfolios, key infection control practices and an in-depth understanding of research processes.
+This module will provide you with a critical understanding of food safety legislation and practice and the effects of food production, preparation, and processing on the nutrient content of food.
+You will also gain an in depth understanding of catering management and the use of nutritional standards in the public sector alongside other key aspects of food systems management.
+In addition to this, you will gain key professional skills including how to develop professional portfolios, core values for effective leadership and management, key infection control practices and an in-depth understanding of research processes.

 Prior learning requirements

-Introducing microbial world (Structure and function) including bacteria, eukaryotes and viruses.
-Intrinsic and extrinsic factors affecting the growth of micro organisms
+This module introduces the microbial world including bacteria, eukaryotes and viruses and intrinsic and extrinsic factors affecting the growth of microorganisms (LO1).

-Food preservation: food spoilage and shelf-life, factors causing deterioration of food (biological, physicochemical, biochemical, Methods of controlling microorganisms in food, enzymes in food spoilage, Pathogens and food (infection and intoxication) Diet, gut microbiota and health, Food safety (food hygiene) in food production facilities, Hazard Analysis and Critical Control Point (HACCP), Good Manufacturing Practice (GMP) in food manufacture.
+This information is applied to food preservation, food spoilage and shelf-life, factors causing deterioration of food (biological, physicochemical, biochemical), methods of controlling microorganisms in food, enzymes in food spoilage, pathogens, and food (infection and intoxication), diet, gut microbiota, and health (LO1).
+The module provides training on food safety and hygiene in food production facilities, Hazard Analysis and Critical Control Point (HACCP), Good Manufacturing Practice (GMP) in food manufacture (LO1, LO2).

-Principles of catering management within the public sector.
-Financial and institutional constraints on menu planning.
-Development, implementation and monitoring of nutritional standards for catering services.
+The module explores principles of catering management within the public sector, including financial and institutional constraints on menu planning, as well as development, implementation, and monitoring of nutritional standards for catering services (LO2, LO3).

-Core professional skills including development of a professional portfolio, reflective practice, current dietetic professional standards and code of conduct documents, requirements for CPD, team working skills, and the principles of the dietetic care process.
-Fundamental infection control principles including clinical microbiology and implication of infection risk and infection control strategies
+Core professional skills are developed through the module, including development of a professional portfolio, opportunities for reflective practice, integrating current dietetic professional standards and code of conduct documents, requirements for CPD, team working skills, and the principles of the dietetic care process (LO4).

 The use of technology in relation to dietetic practice including confidentiality and information governance, the regulations surrounding person identifiable information including: legislation, regulatory guidance, protocols and individual responsibility governing the security, confidentiality and sharing of information; use of clinical records to inform service management and improvement, evaluation of interventions, research and public health and by services users; data quality, terminologies, classifications and their use in health and social care; E-Health (Telehealth, telecare and assistive technologies) including use of communications technology; electronic health records including structure, coded and free text and access and confidentiality

-Principles of scientific enquiry, research methodology (qualitative and quantative), audit, governance, ethical procedures, systematic review and meta-analysis.
+Principles of scientific enquiry, research methodology (qualitative and quantitative), audit, governance, ethical procedures, systematic review and meta-analysis (LO4).